-Two workstations are available for you to search through our library stocks as well as two further online databases of our archived material – ISG and ISG Bild (images).
+Two workstations are available for you to search through our library stocks as well as our online databases of our archived material.
 Links to the three databases and a search guide can be found here.
 We also have a workstation for the use of audiovisual media where you can view video footage and listen to audio material.
 This is also where you can view digital publications as well as digitised images of collection.

 Searches and orders